How to Claim Against Close Brothers Finance: Step-by-Step Guide

 • Terms regarding mileage limits (for PCP agreements).

-If you no longer have a copy of your agreement, you can request it from Close Brothers Finance or the dealer who arranged your finance.
+You can request another copy of your agreement from Close Brothers Finance or the dealer who arranged your finance if you don't have one.

 2. Correspondence With the Dealer or Lender

-• Emails, letters, or messages where the dealer discussed your finance options.
+• Emails, letters or messages in which the dealer discussed your finance options with you.

-• Verbal agreements or promises that contradict the written terms of your contract.
+• Verbal agreements or promises that are not included in the written terms of your contract.

 • Marketing materials or finance advertisements that may have been misleading or failed to mention key terms (such as commissions).